Autumn Lady’s-tresses

 Personal note:

-This is a truly beautiful orchid and one that I look forward to seeing every year in late Autumn in the Burren and on Inis Oírr where I have seen numerous specimens.
-This year I found a few new sites for this wild orchid.
-It never fails to delight.
+This is a truly beautiful orchid and one that I look forward to seeing every Autumn in the Burren and on Inis Oírr .
+This year (2023) I found new sites for this wild orchid in the Burren and on the Aran Islands where I recorded hundreds of specimens.
+With its delicate scent, tiny structure and intriguing beauty it never fails to delight.

 If you have any questions about this or any other plants shown on our website please feel free to message us via the form on our Contact page